DugongBioinformatics/dugongbioinformatics.github.io/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Deploy by graphical interface  <a name="Video-installation" /> [[menu]](#menu)
+## Deploy Dugong by graphical interface  <a name="DeployGUI" /> [[menu]](#menu)

-[Kitematic](https://github.com/docker/kitematic) is a simple application for managing Docker containers on Mac, Linux and Windows, allowing the deploy of Docker images and the installation and administration of containers.
+[Kitematic](https://github.com/docker/kitematic) is a simple application for managing Docker containers on Mac and Windows, allowing the deploy of Docker images and the installation and administration of containers.
 Dugong can be installed through [Kitematic](https://github.com/docker/kitematic) or other softwares with the same function, such as [Data Pulley](http://datapulley.com/).
-For more details, visit the projects page.

 Kitematic: